hongjinn/myproject-django-mod_wsgi-apache/README.md

   * Now from your EC2, do ```git pull && sudo service apache2 restart```
   * Your site should now be updated

+## Other development notes

+* It's not very unique but I like using the Starter Template found here: https://getbootstrap.com/docs/4.3/getting-started/introduction/

+* It's good practice to use template extensions: https://docs.djangoproject.com/en/3.0/ref/templates/language/
 ---

 # Troubleshooting